DavidVollmers/Ignis/docs/components/headlessUI/Transition.md

 - **LeaveFrom**: The starting point to leave from, for example `opacity-100` if something should fade out.
 - **LeaveTo**: The ending point to leave to, for example `opacity-0` after fading out.

+## Transitioning on initial render

+If you want an element to transition the very first time it's rendered, set the `Appear` prop to `true`.

+This is useful if you want something to transition in on initial page load, or when its parent is conditionally rendered.

 ## Rendering a different element for a component

 By default, the `Transition` component does not render an element, and instead renders its children directly.